FrancescoVibert/VibertClientInfo/README.md

 # VibertClientInfo
-VibertClientInfo return the User Agent information in JSON format.
+VibertClientInfo returns all information contained in User Agent in JSON format.

 Example os use: